Insuring a Leased Vehicle: Complete Guide to Requirements, Costs & Best Rates 2026

 Although MoneyGeek partners with some of the companies we recommend, our content is written and reviewed by an independent team of writers, editors and licensed agents.
 Learn more about our editorial policies and expert editorial team.

-Even if your lessor has strict insurance requirements, you can still find ways to lower your policy costs.
-Here are some key steps you can take to help reduce your premiums:
+Even if your lessor has strict insurance requirements, you can still find ways to lower your car insurance rates.
+Try these proven strategies to reduce your premiums:

 1. 1